Table of Contents

 The LISS plate provides multiple options for screw angles and lengths.
 In pre-operative planning, the surgeon may use referenced lengths based on cadaveric averages or may use a Kirschner wire to measure the screw length directly from the patient.6 Contraindications include poor surgical candidates and infections at the surgical site.

-Pre-operative AP and Lateral views of Proximal and Distal Femur demonstrate an intact THA prosthesis and a comminuted, impacted fracture of the distal femur.
+Pre-operative AP and Lateral views of the proximal and distal femur demonstrate an intact THA prosthesis and a comminuted, impacted fracture of the distal femur.

 Intra-operative fluoroscopic images show initial provisional reduction and final reduction with LISS plate fixation.

 Plate osteosynthesis has been the preferred technique for repair of diaphyseal, metaphyseal, and articular fractures of the distal femur.7 Recent studies have demonstrated that surgeons can avoid damaging blood supply to the extent that occurs with a traditional lateral approach to the distal femur by using minimally invasive plating techniques.
-Two cadaveric studies by Farouk and colleagues have shown that a minimally invasive percutaneous approach causes less disruption to the femoral blood supply including intact perforating and nutrient arteries, and better periosteal and medullary perfusion when compared with the conventional plate osteosyntheses.
+Two cadaveric studies by Farouk and colleagues showed that a minimally invasive percutaneous approach causes less disruption to the femoral blood supply including intact perforating and nutrient arteries, and better periosteal and medullary perfusion when compared with the conventional plate osteosyntheses.

 Minimally invasive bridge plating is effective in the setting of comminuted fractures.
 Indirect fracture reduction may be possible with traction alone, as the soft tissue envelope remains intact if the standard lateral approach is not employed.
 The use of isolated proximal and distal incisions allows for purchase in surrounding intact femur segments.
 The minimally invasive bridge plating system adheres to the principles of biologic plating with increased healing potential by avoiding vascular disruption and reduced rates of infection.5 Additionally, this approach does not require bone grafting, which may be used in the open fixation.4